Atlinx/gre-text/quant/data-analysis-1.md

 		- If boundary is between two numbers, then take the average of the two numbers as the boundary
 - ![[Pasted image 20251105002804.png]]

+Quintile
+?
+- Splitting data into 5 even groups

 Percentiles
 ?
-- Splitting data into 100 groups
+- Splitting data into 100 even groups
-- If some is in the $n$th percentile, then they are better than $n$ people
+- If someone is in the $n$th percentile, then they are better than $n$ people
 - **Ex.**
 	- $0^{th}$ percentile $\to$ Better than 0% (no one)
 	- $1^{th}$ percentile $\to$ Better than 1% of people